 Anyone can become an art collector.
 Yes, you heard it right.
 Anyone.
 You don’t need an art history degree, previous art collecting experience, or any knowledge of the current art business.
 All you actually need is a strong desire to become an art collector, plus a love of fine art, of course.
 What about the budget?
 Think that all art collectors are rich people?
 Hasten to assure you that it’s not the case!
 The truth is that you don’t need to have a million dollars in your bank account to start collecting fine art pieces.
 In fact, many art collectors are doing that with rather limited resources.
-So the question is how to buy great art if you are on a tight budget?
-Consider the following tips from experienced fine art collectors!

 1. Request a partial payment installment agreement.

 Do not despair if you cannot afford to buy the particular fine art piece right now.
 Keep in mind, many galleries are ready to negotiate the terms of a sale, not to mention that you can always pay for your purchase in monthly installments.

 They say, “The early bird catches the worm,” and this is rightly so.
 If you are among the first at the art openings, chances are you will purchase the best fine art pieces.
 Moreover, when it comes to buying artwork from artists early in their careers, the price for it may pleasantly surprise you.

 3. Make friends with people in the art business.